hsndmr/reactotron-react-query/README.md

 ```

-Import the queryClient and reactotron in your App.js file.
+Import the queryClient and reactotron in your App.jsx file.

 ```jsx
 import { StyleSheet, Text, View } from "react-native";